ecamo19/project_statistical_data_science/README.md

 This repo contains all the files, notebooks and data for reproduce the the analysis, figures and tables for final project from the statistical data science course.

-For accessing the files just click in the Binder bottom
+For accessing the files just click in the Binder bottom and open the folder called notebooks